Eclipses happen every six months due to a tight alignment with Sun, Moon, Earth and the Nodes.

 Given the involvement of the Nodes, eclipses are crossroads times.
 Sometimes the crossroads can be quite tiny; other times monumental.
 It’s as if the soul resets itself and reorients its direction.

 Eclipses bring a sense of endings and beginnings.
-Some endings might seem minor and happen in our own emotional decisions and habits, e.g. releasing an outdated attitude and implementing a better one, but the small adjustment later brings big gains.
+Some endings might seem minor and happen in our own emotional decisions and habits, e.g. releasing an outdated attitude and implementing a better one.
 Other endings are obvious and quite major.
-We each have our own rhythms and timing; how major an eclipse is for you depends on how it’s affecting your astrology chart.
+We each have our own rhythms and timing; how major an eclipse is for you depends on how it’s affecting your astrology.

 Lights Switched Off and On

 The hidden soul side to eclipses makes them quite fascinating.
-We often get a feeling that change is in the air, and sometimes in our own and others’ lives we can see destiny at play during eclipse seasons.
+We often get a feeling that change is in the air, and see destiny at play in our own and others’ lives.